Best Highland Cities In Mexico for Retirement

 You may be thinking to yourself how you can have a better life for less in another country.
 For example, an interesting fact is that the average social security check is about $1,800 USD.

 And unless you own your home without a mortgage in the U.S., that’s not a lot of money to retire on in today’s dollars.
-Not to mention there are many people who draw much less than the average.
+Not to mention, there are many people who draw much less than the average.
 So, retirement seems almost impossible.

 But what if you could significantly reduce your cost of living?
 What if expenses like utilities, healthcare, groceries, internet, cellphone service, pet supplies, and entertainment were significantly less?